Difference Between Data Lake and Data Fabric

 A: Due to the data lake’s open and flexible approach, it can pose challenges in efficient data management, governance, and maintaining quality data.

 While data fabric provides robust data governance and security frameworks, ensuring consistent policy adherence across all data sets.
-It is better suited for environments where data integration, access, and management are critical, while data lakes are more suitable for long-term data storage and big data analytics.
+It is better suited for environments where data integration, access, and management are critical, whereas data lakes are better suited for long-term data storage and big data analytics.

 Q: How to analyze scalability, flexibility, and security when transitioning from Data Lake to Data Fabric?